alchemyplatform/multisig-plugin/README.md

 Multisig Plugin is an plugin that provides validation functions for a k-of-n ownership scheme. **Multisig validation only works in the user operation context.**

 Its core features include:
-1. Installs multisig validators on native account functions (install/uninstallPlugin, execute/executeBatch, upgradeToAndCall)
+1. Multisig user operation validation on native account functions (`installPlugin`, `uninstallPlugin`, `execute`, `executeBatch`, `upgradeToAndCall`).
-2. Installs a new execution function to modify account ownership by adding or removing owners, or modifying the threshold.
-This is guarded by the above validator
+2. An execution function that modifies account ownership by adding or removing owners, and/or modifies the threshold.
+This is guarded by the above validation function.
-3. ERC1271 smart contract signatures based on the same multisig scheme
+3. Support for ERC-1271 smart contract signatures based on the same multisig scheme.
-4. A variable gas feature for multisig
+4. Variable gas feature that allows for more flexibility and control over gas spent.

 ### Technical Decisions